marco262/my_wiki/data/class/fighter.md

 ## Martial Archetype

 At 3rd level, you choose an archetype that you strive to emulate in your combat styles and techniques.
-The Champion archetype is detailed at the end of the class description; see the Player’s Handbook for information on other martial archetypes.
+The Champion archetype is detailed at the end of the class description; see the Player's Handbook for information on other martial archetypes.
 Your archetype grants you features at 3rd level and again at 7th, 10th, 15th, and 18th level.

 ## Extra Attack